Shahid-135/CrisisSpot/README.md

 | Non-Informative          | 2148

 # Dataset Access
-Access to the dataset is restricted to academic and research purposes.
-To request access, please complete the following steps:
+**Access to the dataset is restricted to academic and research purposes.
+To request access, please ensure compliance with the following requirements:**

+- **Non-Commercial Use**: The dataset is provided exclusively for academic research and non-commercial purposes.
+Any form of commercial use—direct or indirect—is strictly prohibited.
+It must not be used to develop or market commercial products or services.

+- **No Redistribution**: The dataset must not be redistributed, republished, or shared in any form, whether in full or in part, across any public or private repositories, platforms, or social media.
+Users must store the dataset in secure environments and ensure that unauthorized parties do not gain access.

+- **Compliance with Twitter Policies**: As the dataset is based on publicly available Twitter data, all users must adhere to Twitter’s Developer Agreement and Policy.
+This includes respecting Twitter’s terms of data usage, user privacy, and ensuring that no actions violate Twitter's content redistribution policies.

+- **Academic Integrity**: The dataset must only be used for legitimate academic research.
+Researchers are responsible for ensuring that their use of the dataset does not contravene any ethical standards, particularly regarding data privacy and responsible usage.

 1. Fill out the [Dataset Request Form]( https://docs.google.com/forms/d/e/1FAIpQLSdklbRkvXfqMp9tKQj-Ue1oFy-XKVIkv_DqARgyjwWLJxracg/viewform?embedded=true) with your details.
 2. **Important:** Use your **institutional email address** when submitting the form.
 Requests from personal email addresses (such as Gmail, Yahoo, etc.) will not be considered.